OSHAYE/curriculum2016/year1/units/unitEOY/README.md

 # End of Year Unit

-In this unit the students are given their final challenge in HackerRank.
+In this unit, the students are given the final HackerRank challenge.
 It will test all of the skills learned this year.
-Following the EOY challenge students will take the end of year survey.
+Following the EOY challenge, students will take the end of year survey.

 <table>
 <tr>